 Location and Facilities:

-Facilities include: vocational training center, nature trail, playground, green house and therapeutic garden space, assistive technology / adaptive equipment, library, computer lab.
+The facilities available at MSNE include: vocational training center, nature trail, accessible playground, green house and therapeutic garden spaces, assistive technology / adaptive equipment, library, and computer lab.
+Additionally, MSNE views the local community as an extension of the classroom, frequently incorporating community integration experiences into the school day.

-Referrals are made from school districts to the Director of Education.
+Referrals are made from school districts to the Directors of Education.

 Programs and Services:

-We offer three programs.
-Day Program (students attend MSNE for an indefinite period of time – in addition to receiving an education, they also receive related services as outlined in their IEP, including: behavioral therapy, speech/language therapy, physical and occupational therapy), Diagnostic Placements (short-term placements, 60 days or less, available only if student enrollment is not full), and Collaborative Team (consultative support services provided on a case-by-case basis, to support students and their school teams, in the home school district).
+MSNE offers two primary services.
+The Day Program (students attend MSNE for an indefinite period of time – in addition to receiving an education, they also receive related services as outlined in their IEP, including: behavioral therapy, speech/language therapy, physical and occupational therapy), and Collaborative Team (consultative support services provided on a case-by-case basis, to support students and their school teams, in the home school district).

 History and Philosophy: